Trace a utility network

 b.
 Pass the domain network to the utility trace configuration.

 Modify any of the other properties, as required

 Pass the utility trace configuration to the utility trace parameters.

-With ArcGIS Runtime version 100.11 or later, you can use named trace configurations.
 A named trace configuration is a set of tracing parameters that is built with ArcGIS Pro, stored on ArcGIS Enterprise, and published with a web map.
 Named trace configurations allow you to create utility applications that are independent of individual customer data models.
 Using this workflow, tracing capabilities can be configured rather than customized.

 Run the trace by calling the trace method on the utility network object.
 Use the utility trace parameters defined in the previous section.
 Depending on the trace parameters, results may be returned as one or more trace result types: utility element, output function, or geometry.
 If not specified, utility element trace results are returned by default.

 If the trace fails you can examine why.
 For example, failure could be due to dirty areas in the network topology.